nginx/unit-docs/source/certificates.rst

    Access array items,
-   such as individual certificates in a chain, and their properties by indexing, running the following commands as root:
+   such as individual certificates in a chain, and their properties by indexing:

    .. code-block:: console